Do You Really Want Mass Distribution for Your Self Published Book?

 Some authors think that having their book available in a retail setting (bookstore, Walmart, etc.) means wide distribution.
 Multiple problems here.
 One, just because it’s in retail, even in a bookstore, doesn’t mean it will sell.
 Second, getting a self-published book in retail is next to impossible.
 Lastly, with more and more sales of books (and everything!) occurring online, these “see it in the store” dreams are just nostalgia for a different retail reality that is becoming obsolete.

 High Volume Sales

 How high?
-High enough to earn a best seller status on a list such as The New York Times, Wall Street Journal, etc.?
+High enough to earn a bestseller status on a list such as The New York Times, Wall Street Journal, etc.?
 That could mean tens of thousands of copies sold.
-A brand new self published author with no following and no experience has the proverbial snowball’s chance in hell of this happening, especially within a short period of time (like a year).
-It might be possible with a massive investment (measured in thousands of dollars, like several thousands) in advertising for the book, but even that’s no guarantee.
+A brand new self-published author with no following and no experience has the proverbial snowball’s chance in hell of this happening, especially within a short period of time (like a year).
+It might be possible with a massive investment (measured in thousands of dollars, like several thousand) in advertising for the book, but even that’s no guarantee.

 Media Coverage, Interviews, and Appearances

 Often these authors think that getting media coverage (interviews, appearances, or getting their articles published) would be the key to getting the wide distribution they want for their books.
 For others, it’s an ego or passionate mission thing, and the media attention would help satisfy that longing and their egos.
 But if I would ask them how they plan to get that coveted media coverage, I’d put money on that they don’t have a clue.

 Getting even the slightest mention in the popular media (TV, radio, newspapers, etc.) is quite a feat, and may require the assistance of PR (public relations) professionals and services who have established relationships with media contacts.
 Media stations and publications are constantly bombarded with press releases and requests for coverage.
 It is also unlikely that the media will voluntarily seek out new self-published authors.
 Again, possible only with a massive investment of time and money.